Software Engineering | Capability maturity model (CMM)

 - At this stage, quantitative quality goals are set for the organization for software products as well as software processes.

 - The measurements made help the organization to predict the product and process quality within some limits defined quantitatively.

 - Software Quality Management- It includes the establishment of plans and strategies to develop quantitative analysis and understanding of the product’s quality.

 - Quantitative Management- It focuses on controlling the project performance in a quantitative manner.

 - This is the highest level of process maturity in CMM and focuses on continuous process improvement in the organization using quantitative feedback.

-- Process Change Management- Its focus is on the continuous improvement of organization’s software processes to improve productivity, quality and cycle time for the software product.
+- Process Change Management- Its focus is on the continuous improvement of the organization’s software processes to improve productivity, quality, and cycle time for the software product.

-- Defect Prevention- It focuses on identification of causes of defects and to prevent them from recurring in future projects by improving project defined process.
+- Defect Prevention- It focuses on the identification of causes of defects and prevents them from recurring in future projects by improving project-defined processes.